mariaylitalo/Ryu_integration/README.md

 Virtual machines are ready to run.
 You can create test network with Mininet tool installed on Snort machine.

 **NOTE!!**
-If you have trouble with network connections make sure that interfaces names are correct (May have changed during convertion).
+If you have trouble with network connections make sure that interface names are correct (May have changed because of the change of environment).
+Assign correct interface names in file /etc/networking/interfaces.
+You can find out correct names with command ifconfig -a.

 Exmaple command which creates simple topology with two OF-switches and two Hosts: